Sonam Kapoor: In the media

 As well as endorsing brands such as Colgate, Electrolux, Lux, Mont Blanc, Oppo Mobile, Salvatore Ferragamo S.p.A. and Signature, Kapoor is the Indian ambassador for international cosmetics manufacturer L'Oréal.
 In 2011, she was named Brand Ambassador of the Year at the NDTV Good Times Gadget Guru Awards.
 Rediff.com reported in 2012 that she received ₹30 million for each endorsement, making her one of the highest-paid celebrity endorsers in India.
 In 2020, Kapoor was among several Bollywood actors who were called out for posting Instagram messages showing solidarity with the Black Lives Matter movement, despite their previous work advertising skin-lightening products which perpetuate colorism.

+In October 2023, Kapoor sent a legal notice to a YouTuber with 7,000 subscribers for making a joke about her.
+Kapoor was criticised across the social media spectrums for this action that was deemed unwarranted.

 Activism

 Kapoor has supported charitable organisations for various causes.
 In 2009, she participated in the International Indian Film Academy Awards fashion show, which supports widows and orphans of Indian film-industry workers.
 On behalf of People for the Ethical Treatment of Animals (PETA) she wrote to Maharashtra Home Minister R. R. Patil, protesting against the use of glass-coated manja (used on fighter kites), which kills birds who become entangled in it.
 In 2018, however, she attracted some controversy when she declared her support for Salman Khan upon his conviction for hunting an endangered blackbuck, despite her previous criticism of trophy hunting.

 In 2012, Kapoor asked fans to donate to the Ogaan Cancer Foundation for her birthday, and collaborated with the foundation to increase awareness of breast cancer.
 She is also the brand ambassador for the Elle Breast Cancer Campaign.
 Kapoor is vocal in her support for LGBT rights in India.
 She launched the trailer of the film, Sisak, India's first silent gay love story, through her Twitter account in January 2017.

 Kapoor auctioned some of her clothes on stylist Pernia Qureshi's online fashion boutique, Pernia's Pop-Up Shop, in 2012.
 The proceeds were donated to Smile Foundation, a child-welfare organisation.
 In 2014, she attended a charitable art exhibition organised by the Rouble Nagi Art Foundation, and donated clothing and accessories to a website raising funds for In Defense of Animals.
 Kapoor walked the ramp in a 2015 fashion show by Manish Malhotra for the Mijwan Welfare Society, a non-profit organisation dedicated to empowering girls.
 The same year, she appeared with Hrithik Roshan in the music video for "Dheere Dheere", whose profits were donated to charity.
 In 2017, she hosted a dinner to raise funds for children suffering from cancer.